 - the transept was extended to the north and the south with the addition of the great rose-windows.

-- the rood-screen was added between the nave and the choir.
+- a rood-screen was added between the nave and the choir.

-- the chapels of the chevet were built from 1296.
+- the chapels in the ambulatory were built from 1296.

 - the choir screen was redesigned in the 14th century.

-The interior decoration was first modified in the Renaissance era when Gothic architecture was considered as being barbaric and old-fashioned.
-The walls and arcades were covered by giant tapestries and wallpapers.
+The interior decoration was first modified in the Renaissance era.
+At that time, many considered Gothic architecture as being barbaric and old-fashioned.
+Giant tapestries and wallpapers covered the walls and arcades of the church.

-During the French Revolution, Notre-Dame any symbols evoking the Old Regime were destroyed.
-The statues of the kings of Judah (mistaken for the kings of France) were beheaded and removed while the relics were vandalised.
+During the French Revolution, the Revolutionaries destroyed many symbols evoking the Old Regime.
+They beheaded and removed the statues of the kings of Judah (mistaken for the kings of France) while the relics were vandalised.
 Most of the altars were destroyed and the furnishing sold.
-Notre-Dame was desecrated and became a Temple of Reason.
+Desecrated, Notre-Dame became a Temple of Reason.
 An festival devoted to the goddess of Reason was celebrated inside on the 10 November 1793.

 Then the sanctuary was transformed into a storehouse.

-The cathedral was given back to the Catholics in 1802 and welcomed the coronation ceremony of Napoleon Bonaparte in December 1804 in the presence of Pope Pius VII.
+The Catholics got their cathedral back in 1802.
+In December 1804, Notre-Dame welcomed the coronation ceremony of Napoleon Bonaparte in the presence of Pope Pius VII.